Cotton Court, 30-42 Waring St

 Festival Box Office: 028 9024 3042

-Suitable for children with autism, learning disabilities or other sensory and communication disorders.
+Suitable for children with autism, learning disabilities or other sensory and communication needs.

 It is a performance for people who:

-• have autism, learning disabilities or other sensory and communication disorders
+• have autism, learning disabilities or other sensory and communication needs

 • might require a high level of preparation for their visit